 Find out how to leverage a hosted RADIUS server and what your options are.

-In order to safely configure a WPA2-Enterprise network, a RADIUS server is a must.
-The RADIUS authorizes and authenticates users signing into a network and eliminates any speculation into who is using that network.
-As cyber crime has increased, RADIUS-based authentication has become standard for companies wanting to strengthen their network’s defense.
+A properly configured RADIUS server can have a massive impact on the security of your network.
+The RADIUS authorizes and authenticates users signing into a network and, with proper configuration, adds identity context about users and devices on the network.
+As cybercrime has increased, RADIUS-based authentication has become necessary for companies to strengthen their network’s defense.

-Many organizations struggle with the technical barriers of a RADIUS backed network.
-What they don’t know is that a lot of these issues can be ameliorated through the use of a hosted RADIUS.
-In this article we’ll delve into how to host a RADIUS server, some benefits that come with it, as well as SecureW2’s Cloud RADIUS solution.
+Many organizations struggle with the technical barriers of a RADIUS-backed network.
+The good news is that most of these issues can be ameliorated by using a hosted RADIUS.
+In this article, we’ll delve into how to host a RADIUS server, some benefits that come with it, as well as SecureW2’s hosted Cloud RADIUS solution.

 Benefits of A Hosted RADIUS

-The most apparent benefit of a hosted RADIUS is the ability to use a RADIUS that’s fully functional in the cloud.
-The RADIUS is always readily available with built-in redundancy and it’s more cost efficient because there is no hardware to deal with and no physical installation.
+The most apparent benefit of a hosted RADIUS is the ability to use a RADIUS that’s entirely operated in the cloud.
+The RADIUS is always readily available with built-in redundancy, and it’s more cost-efficient because you simply pay for licenses, not hardware, installation, and staff salaries.

-However, a cloud RADIUS enables 802.1x which encrypts each user’s session uniquely, preventing credential theft and securing private information.
+However, a cloud RADIUS enables 802.1x, which encrypts each user’s session, preventing credential theft and securing private information.

 How To Set Up A Hosted RADIUS